dreamportdev/Osdev-Notes/APIC.md

 | 4      | 4      | Global System Interrupt      |
 | 8      | 2      | Flags                        |

-* Bus source usually is constant and is 0 (is the ISA irq source)
+* Bus source usually is constant and is 0 (is the ISA irq source), starting from ACPI v2 it is also a reserved field.
 * Irq source is the source IRQ pin
 * Global system interrupt is the target IRQ on the APIC